jzhang38/LPD/finetune/README.md

 ```

-To evaluate on the FewRel 1.0 test set, run the following script to generate the prediction file:
+To evaluate on the FewRel 1.0 test set, first go to https://competitions.codalab.org/competitions/27980 to download the unlabelled fewrel 1.0 test data.
+Run the following script to generate the prediction file:

 ```shell
 for seed in 43